What Happens If I Don't Pay Property Taxes in North Dakota?

 Tax Deed States

-In some places, if the homeowner doesn't pay off the debt, the taxing authority sells the home and the buyer gets a tax deed.
-(But in North Dakota, the tax deed is forfeited to the county under tax deed proceedings and then sold at a public auction to the highest bidder.)
+In some states, if the homeowner doesn't pay off the debt, the taxing authority sells the home, and the buyer gets a tax deed.
+But in North Dakota, the tax deed is forfeited to the county under tax deed proceedings and then sold at a public auction to the highest bidder.

 Tax Lien States

-In other places, the taxing authority sells the tax lien, and the purchaser must foreclose or use different procedures to get a deed to the property.
+In other states, the taxing authority sells the tax lien, and the purchaser must foreclose or use different procedures to get a deed to the property.

 Other Tax Sale Procedures

-And sometimes, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.
+And in other states, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.

 If you don't pay your property taxes in North Dakota for two or more years, the county will personally serve or mail you, depending on the circumstances, a notice on or before June 1 that the tax lien is being foreclosed.
 (N.D.
 Cent.
 Code §§ 57-28-01, 57-28-04, 57-28-05.)